JuliaMath/IntegerMathUtils.jl/README.md

 # IntegerMathUtils.jl

 This library adds several functions useful for doing math on integers.
-Most of these are just GMP wrappers that may have faster implimentations for smaller integer types.
+Most of these are GMP wrappers that may have faster implimentations for smaller integer types.

 **Functions**